mabsimms/appinsight-aggregator/README.md

 Example of using TPL data flow to perform in-memory aggregation for observed telemetry events (currently only supports MetricEvent type) with some ability to plug-in filtering logic.

-## AzureCAT.Samples.AppInsight

-First cut sample using .NET Framework 4.5.
-Deprecated.

-## net-core
+## Microsoft.AzureCAT.Extensions.AppInsights

-More robust implementation built on top of .NET Core 1.0, and compatible with Linux/MacOS execution.
+Implementation built on top of .NET Core 1.0, and compatible with Linux/MacOS execution.
+Also includes TPL Data Flow based publishing channel.
 Open items and
 TODOs:

 - [ ] Support non-MetricTelemetry events
+- [ ] Filtering and aggregation of standard asp.net/ado.net/etc events
 - [ ] Add internal error logging
 - [ ] Add internal MetricEvents for tracking dropped/throttled events, etc